neurospicydev/neurospicydev/README.md

 DevOps Engineer
 --------------------------------------------

 I am self-taught and I have been passively learning how to code for a while.
-However, I started actively programming a year ago and found great interest in Backend Engineering, Cybersecurity and DevOps.
+However, I have been actively programming for almost 3 years and found great interest in Backend Engineering, Networking, Cybersecurity and DevOps.

 * 🌱  I'm currently learning Kubernetes
 * 🤝  I'm open to collaborating on open-source software projects that welcome newbies.